-Estimates of the range of typical background levels of dioxin-like compounds in various environmental media are presented in Table 4-5.
+Background levels of dioxin-like compounds in various environmental media including food are presented in Table 4-5 in terms of means, variability and sample sizes used to support the estimates.
 Estimates for background levels of dioxin-like compounds in environmental media are based on a variety of studies conducted at different locations in North America.
 Of the studies available for this compilation, only those conducted in locations representing "background" were selected.
 The amount and representativeness of the data vary, but in general these data were derived from studies that were not designed to estimate national background means.
 The environmental media concentrations were similar to studies in Western Europe.
 These data are the best available for comparing with site-specific values.
 Because of the limited number of locations examined, it is not known if these estimates adequately capture the full national variability.
 As new data are collected, these ranges are likely to be expanded and refined.
-The limited data on dioxin-like PCBs in environmental media are summarized in this document (Part I, Volume 3, Chapter 4).
+The limited data on dioxin-like PCBs in environmental media are summarized in this document (Part I, Volume 3, Chapter 3).

 Estimates for levels of dioxin-like compounds in food are based on data from a variety of studies conducted in North America.
 Beef, pork, and poultry were derived from statistically based national surveys.
 Milk estimates were derived from a survey of a nationwide milk sampling network.
 Dairy estimates were derived from milk fat concentrations, coupled with appropriate assumptions for the amount of milk fat in dairy products.
-Egg samples were grab samples from retail stores.
-Fish data were collected from a combination of field and retail outlets, and all concentrations were expressed on the basis of fresh weight in edible tissue.
-As with environmental media, food levels found in the United States are similar to levels found in Europe.
+The background egg concentrations were based on an analysis of 15 egg samples collected from retail stores in 8 states (CA, OH, GA, NY, PA, OR, MN, WS; 2 samples/state except one in OR), where each sample was a composite of 24 individual eggs (i.e. 15 samples represented 360 eggs).
+The fish data, as discussed below, were derived from multiple studies with samples collected both directly from water bodies and from retail outlets.
+All fish concentrations were expressed on the basis of fresh weight in edible tissue.
+As with other environmental media, food levels found in the United States are similar to levels found in Europe.